-If the thought of flying and standing in long TSA lines before reaching your vacation destination triggers a migraine, these tips from the TSA will show you how to properly pack your gadgets, accessories, and chargers, and speed through the security line like a frequent flyer.
+If the thought of flying and standing in long TSA lines before reaching your travel destination triggers a migraine, these tips from the TSA will show you how to properly pack your gadgets, accessories, and chargers, and speed through the security line like a frequent flyer.
 A foolproof way to get everything in your bag, the best way to wrap cords, and the most TSA-friendly bags await in these five tips.

-- Pack in layers — Layer clothes, electronics, then clothes again inside a carry-on so the TSA agent can quickly see what's in there.
+Layer clothes, electronics, then clothes again inside a carry-on so the TSA agent can quickly see what's in there.
 This strategy also works better than the cram-everything-in-your-bag strategy once you unpack at your destination.

-- Keep big items in your carry-on — Not in checked bags.
+Not in checked bags.
 Laptops and DVD players have to come out of your bags at screening checkpoints, but they won't fare well in checked bags unless you're down with a TSA agent potentially digging them out.

-- But know what can stay inside — Don't forget: tablets, ereaders, laptops, and gadgets smaller than a 13-inch laptop can stay in your carry-on.
+Don't forget: tablets, ereaders, laptops, and gadgets smaller than a 13-inch laptop can stay in your carry-on.
 All other electronic devices need to come out.

-- Get a TSA-friendly bag — Of course, you could just get a TSA-friendly bag for your laptop, which will glide right through the checkpoint without a problem.
+Of course, you could just get a TSA-friendly bag for your laptop, which will glide right through the checkpoint without a problem.
 TSA-approved bags provide a clear and unobstructed view of the device inside through the X-ray scanner.
 These can be one of three styles: sleeve style, butterfly style, or trifold style.
 They won't have pockets, metal zippers, snaps, logos, emblems, or other branding that can obstruct the view of the laptop in the X-ray scanner, and they can only house the laptop.
 Other items like chargers, cables, and accessories should be packed separately.